 - "Green Spaces at Market Street" by San Antonio artists Ashley Mireles and Cade Bradshaw.
 They teamed up with STIMSON landscape architects to create this public art installation, which replicate the duo’s wildlife viewing blinds at the Robert L.B.
 Tobin Land Bridge at Phil Hardberger Park.

 The River Walk Public Art Garden is currently in its second phase of development, with the project’s final completion date planned for mid-2022.
-Looking forward - the public art to be showcased at the garden will range from large-scale sculptures including "Stargazer," made of volcanic rock by the Mexican artist Pedro Reyes, and new installations of "Bloom," flowers made of bicycle parts by San Antonio artist Leticia Huerta, to benches and flowerpots with artistic elements.
-Another element of the River Walk Public Art Garden is Labor Plaza, which will pay tribute to the Labor Movement in San Antonio.
-San Antonio’s 2019 – 2020 Poet Laureate Octavio Quintanilla will work with San Antonio artist Anne Wallace to incorporate text into the plaza’s design.
+Looking forward - the public art to be showcased at the garden will range from large-scale artworks including "Stargazer," which will be made of volcanic rock by Mexican artist Pedro Reyes.
+Another element of the River Walk Public Art Garden will be a section called Labor Plaza, which will pay tribute to the Labor Movement in San Antonio and is expected to be completed in early 2022.